veit/jupyter-tutorial/docs/productive/git/pre-commit.rst

 Git pre-commit hooks
 ====================

-`pre-commit <https://pre-commit.com/>`_ is a framework for managing and maintaining multilingual pre-commit hooks.
+Before you can execute the hooks, the `pre-commit <https://pre-commit.com/>`_ framework must be installed:

 An essential task is to make the same scripts available to the entire development team.
 Yelp’s `pre-commit <https://pre-commit.com/>`_ manages such